leonardoce/rhcsa-ipa/README.md

 This vagrantfile can create a basic IPA server useful to emulate an RHCSA test.

+Not all the steps can be automated in this moment, so you will need to proceed manually for certain things.

 ## How to start the vm

     vagrant up